 OS X: Updating OS X and Mac App Store apps

-Learn how to get software updates for OS X and apps from the Mac App Store.
-In Mountain Lion, use Mac App Store for OS X Updates.
+You can get software updates for OS X and apps from the Mac App Store.
+In Mountain Lion and Mavericks, use Mac App Store for OS X Updates.

 Notifications that updates are available

-Notification alerts in Mountain Lion inform you that updates are available.
+Notification alerts inform you that updates are available.

 - Click "Details" to open the Mac App Store and see details about the updates available.

-- If present, click "Update" to install software updates.
+- If present, click "Update" or "Install" to install software updates.

-- If present, click "Restart" to install software updates that require a restart.
+- If present, click "Restart" to install software updates that have already been downloaded, but require the computer to restart.

 You may see a badge appear with the number of software updates available on the App Store icon in the Dock.